gentry-php/gentry/README.md

 You can also pass an array of files instead of a string.
 They will be prepended in order.

-`includePath` is parsed before `bootstrap`, so if you use them in conjunction you could use relative paths here.
-Otherwise, they will be relative to `get_cwd()`.

 > Caution: if `bootstrap`ped files reside inside `src`, they won't be ignored.
 > Gentry uses `require_once` of course, but if these files contain testable